Phenisys/microsoft-teams-observability/README.md

   - *ServiceHealth.Read.All*
   - *Reports.Read.All*
 - VM Ubuntu 22.04 x64 or Windows x64
-- A upported Observability backend:
+- A supported Observability backend:
   -	Dynatrace (via Grail/OpenPipeline)
   -	Splunk (via HTTP Event Collector)
   - And more to come!